7 Steps to Crafting a Powerful Customer Engagement Plan for 2024

 Step 1: Defining your customer engagement goals

-Each customer engagement goal must be crafted strategically so your brand has a clear roadmap of how your plan aligns with your business objectives.
+Each customer engagement goal must be chosen strategically so your brand has a clear roadmap of how your plan aligns with your business objectives.

 But strategic planning is difficult, and you'll need the precision and clarity offered by the SMART goal framework to help you stay on track over a certain period of time.
 This will allow you to better achieve your goals and adapt your plan if necessary.